Help us build a fairer justice system for children and vulnerable people

 Express an interest

-The closing date for expressions of interest is 30th September 2021.
+The closing date for expressions of interest is 9am on Monday 6th June 2022.

 All expressions of interest will be reviewed by the Board.

-For those taken forward, the Board will arrange a time to meet you for a meeting with board members either in person or online.
+For those taken forward, the Board will arrange a time for you to meet with board members online.

 The Board will be happy to provide more detailed internal information, including NAAN's financials and risk assessment before any appointment.